 • Turn Off the Lights

 Michaela Chung suggests simply turning off the lights in a room, and dimming a space can reduce stimulation.
-I also having a candle flickering on my desk while working.
+I also light a candle at my desk while working.
+There is something calming about the soft candle light.

 • Close Your Eyes